2007–08 Paris Saint-Germain FC season: News

 Mamadou Sakho became PSG's youngest ever captain after wearing the armband on his league debut − aged 17 − against Valenciennes.
 Paris Saint-Germain fans clashed with police before the game at Auxerre.
 The fans had been waiting for the bus carrying the PSG players, which used another entrance.
 Paris Saint-Germain recorded their first victory away to Auxerre since 1999.
-Following their loss to Toulouse at the Parc des Princes during Week 18, PSG recorded their worst start to a season at home in their history and for the first time the club from the capital finished the first half of the league campaign without a single victory as hosts.
+Following their loss to Toulouse at the Parc des Princes during Week 18, PSG recorded their worst start to a season at home in their history.
+For the first time the club from the capital finished the first half of the league campaign without a single victory as hosts.
 Paris Saint-Germain recorded their first victory away to Saint-Étienne since 1994.
 PSG launched www.leparcdesprinces.fr, the official website of the Parc des Princes.
 "Welcome to the Parc des Princes website !
 To know all about this French monument, its history, its plans, and its news (sports, culture and promotional events) go into the pages of its official website, entirely devoted to the Paris stadium".
 Walter Butler, head of Butler Capital Partners, sold most of its shares to Colony Capital, which now owned 68% of the Parisian club.
 The group led by Sébastien Bazin in France became the majority shareholder of Paris Saint-Germain.
 Loris Arnaud signed a new two-year contract extension until June 2010.
 Guyanese singer Henri Salvador died in Paris aged 90.
 Supporter of Paris Saint-Germain since the early 1970s, Henri Salvador had four lifetime subscriptions at the Parc des Princes since the Hechter era.
 The club was in a bad financial situation and Daniel Hechter asked his friends to get their hands in their pockets.
 Hechter offered a lifetime subscription at Le Parc for all matches of PSG in exchange for 10,000 francs in donations.
 Henri Salvador took four.
 According to a survey made by magazine France Football, the Parc des Princes was the favorite stadium of Ligue 1 players.
 Paris Saint-Germain fans decided to protest against the club's poor form by boycotting the first 15 minutes of every home match since December to show their discontent.